Skip to content

 Disk10GB10GB

-3. In the Networking tab, select the Virtual network identified in the earlier steps.
-Choose a Subnet and set the Public IP to None.
+7. In the Networking tab, select the Virtual network identified in the earlier steps.
+Choose a Subnet.

 Configure VM network

-4. From the TrapEye Platform, go to Management → Installation and copy the values for url, entity_uuid, and auth_token.
+8. From the TrapEye Platform, go to Management → Installation and copy the values for entity_uuid, auth_token and url.

-5. Replace the placeholder values in the template below with your TrapEye configuration parameters., then paste the final result into the Custom Data field in the Advanced tab.
+9. Replace the placeholder values in the template below with your TrapEye configuration parameters, then paste the final result into the Custom Data field in the Advanced tab.

 #cloud-config